What Is Needed for a Salty Dawg Rally?

 - High-capacity bilge pumps, both automatic and manual

-- Mainsail with three Reef Points unless you have in mast or in boom furling or carry a separate storm sail to replace the mainsail
+- Mainsail with three Reef Points unless you have in mast or in boom furling or carry a separate storm trysail to replace the mainsail

 - Fuel sufficient to motor at least twenty-five percent of the passage.